mokarakaya/machine-learning-and-python-notes/machine-learning/007-anomaly-detection.md

 - We can get distance between x and mean of the data.
 An example distance metric for this purpose is Mahalonobis distance
 - `mahalonobis(x, x_mean) = (x - x_mean) S^-1 (x - x_mean)^T`

+- A nice example with Gaussian distribution is [here](https://towardsdatascience.com/understanding-anomaly-detection-in-python-using-gaussian-mixture-model-e26e5d06094b).

 - Statistical approaches may work poorly on multi-dimensional data.

 # K-nearest Neighbors